 - 1 tablespoon Dijon mustard

-- 1/2 teaspoon hot pepper sauce, plus more to taste
+- 1/2 teaspoon store-bought or homemade hot pepper sauce plus more to taste

 - 2 teaspoons prepared horseradish

-- 2 tablespoons chopped fresh chives, plus more for garnish
+- 2 tablespoons chopped chives plus more for garnish

 - 1/4 teaspoon paprika